Robert Hues: Career

-An engraving of Thomas Cavendish by Willem and Magdalena van de Passe from Holland's Herōologia Anglica (List of English Heroes, 1620), titled "Thomas Candish, Armiger.
+An engraving of Thomas Cavendish by Willem and Magdalena van de Passe from Holland's Herōologia Anglica (Praise of English Heroes, 1620), titled "Thomas Candish, Armiger.
 Animum fortuna sequatur [The soul follows chance]".
 Hues circumnavigated the globe with Cavendish between 1586 and 1588.

 Hues became interested in geography and mathematics – an undated source indicates that he disputed accepted values of variations of the compass after making observations off the Newfoundland coast.
 He either went there on a fishing trip, or may have joined a 1585 voyage to Virginia arranged by Raleigh and led by Richard Grenville, which passed Newfoundland on the return journey to England.
 Hues perhaps become acquainted with the sailor Thomas Cavendish at this time, as both of them were taught by Harriot at Raleigh's school of navigation.
 An anonymous 17th-century manuscript states that Hues circumnavigated the world with Cavendish between 1586 and 1588 "purposely for taking the true Latitude of places"; he may have been the "NH" who wrote a brief account of the voyage that was published by Hakluyt in his 1589 work The Principall Navigations, Voiages, and Discoveries of the English Nation.
 In the year that book appeared, Hues was with Edward Wright on the Earl of Cumberland's raiding expedition to the Azores to capture Spanish galleons.

 Beginning in August 1591, Hues joined Cavendish on another attempt to circumnavigate the globe.
 Sailing on the Leicester, they were accompanied by the explorer John Davis on the Desire.
 Cavendish and Davis agreed that they would part company once they had cleared the Strait of Magellan between Chile and Isla Grande de Tierra del Fuego, as Davis intended to sail to America to search for the Northwest Passage.
 The expedition was ultimately unsuccessful, although Davis did discover the Falkland Islands.
 In the meantime, delayed in small harbours in the Strait with crew members dying from the cold, illness and starvation, Cavendish turned back eastwards to return to England.
 He was plagued by mutinous crewmen, and also by natives and Portuguese who attacked his sailors seeking food and water on shore.
 Increasingly depressed, Cavendish died in 1592 somewhere in the Atlantic Ocean, possibly a suicide.